asso04/AI-Customer-Churn-Predictor-/README.md

 ## 3. Run the client on another PC

-(customers.csv and predict_customers.csv have to be on the same path)
+(customers.csv and predict_customers.csv have to be on the same path, make sure to put your server ip in the script's url)

 python client.py